Cooling of photoexcited carriers in graphene by internal and substrate phonons: Conclusions

 \section{Conclusions}

 Our results point to the limiting role played by remote substrate phonons in the energy relaxation of hot photocarriers.
-Substrate engineering therefore presents a promising route to efficient optoelectronic devices driven by hot carrier dynamics. \\
+In particular, we have shown that the steady state photoresponse in graphene is controlled by the inelastic scattering.
+The photovoltaic current is proportional to the photo-generated excess carrier density.
+The thermoelectric contribution, on the other hand, is proportional to the elevated electron temperature.
+Our results show that irrespective of the mechanism, the SPP phonons limits the overall strength of the photocurrent response on polar substrates.
+We predict that a choice of a non-polar substrate will lead to an order of magnitude enhancement in graphene photoresponse.
+Therefore, substrate engineering presents a promising route to efficient optoelectronic devices driven by hot carrier dynamics. \\

 \emph{Acknowledgements:} TL acknowledges use of a computing cluster provided by Network for Computational Nanotechnology, partial funding from INDEX-NRI and in part by the NSF under Grant No. NSF PHY05-51164 (KITP).
 We thank F. Xia, H. Yan, F. Guinea, E. Hwang and X. Xu for useful discussions.